 This place has another fun perk!
 Similarly to Nara, it is populated by deer.
-Unlike in Nara, tourists are not allowed to feed them, and, hence, these small deer behave much better and do not attack people.
-Some of them have actually allowed me to pet them.
+Unlike in Nara, tourists are not allowed to feed them.
+Hence, these small deer behave much better and do not attack people.
+Some of them actually allowed me to pet them.

 There are also many food options on Miyajima.
 One can get a bento from a convenience store, buy some seafood snack from a street merchant or have a meal in one of small traditional restaurants.
 We chose a very cosy place ふじたや for lunch and had perfect rice bowls topped with grilled eel.

 After the lunch we went on a small hike.
 We walked through the nice streets of the town towards the ropeway station.
-On the way we enjoyed some sweet potato ice cream and visited a super cool store which was selling statues carved of wood.
+On the way, we enjoyed some sweet potato ice cream and visited a super cool store selling statues carved of wood.

-The ropeway has brought us to the upper station on Mount Misen, the highest peak on Miyajima.
+The ropeway brought us to the upper station on Mount Misen, the highest peak on Miyajima.
 Although it is already possible to enjoy the view from the observation deck next to the station, getting to the very peak of the mountain requires some further hike.
-So, having left the observation deck, we took a narrow path through the forest.
+Hence, we left the observation deck and took a narrow path through the forest.

-On the way to the top we passed by some halls of the Daisho-in, an important Buddhist temple.
+On the way to the top, we passed by some halls of the Daisho-in, an important Buddhist temple.
 In one of the temple buildings, I bought a very cute daruma-shaped ema.
 Daruma is a Japanese traditional red doll seen as a symbol of good luck.
-Ema are wooden plaques with some drawings, which typically can be bought in both Shinto and Buddhist temples.
-After purchasing an ema, one is supposed to write down a wish on it and then hang it in a dedicated spot next to the temple in a way so that the wish can be read by anybody.
-It is believed that the more people read the wish, the bigger are chances of it coming true.
+Ema are wooden plaques with some drawings, which typically one can buy in both Shinto and Buddhist temples.
+After purchasing an ema, you are supposed to write down a wish on it and then hang it in a dedicated spot next to the temple in a way so that the wish can be read by anybody.
+The more people read the wish, the bigger are chances of it coming true.
 I did not have any wish to write and brought the ema back home as a souvenir.